Part D: Procedure for dealing with professional conduct or suitability concerns (Fitness to Practise)

 5.1.3. ask your adviser or supervisor to trigger the Student Engagement Procedure or, in the case of postgraduate research students, the PGR Procedures on Attendance, Engagement, and Process and identify a plan of action and outcomes which you must meet; or

-5.2 Where the factual basis giving rise to the concern are refuted by the student, and/or where the case is complex, the Fitness to Practice Lead may follow the procedure set out in D6 (complex cases).
+5.2 If you deny the factual basis giving rise to the professionalism concerns, and/or where the Fitness to Practise Lead considers the case to be complex, the Fitness to Practise Lead may follow the procedure set out in D6 (complex cases).

 6. Complex cases

-6.1 In complex cases, or those in which the factual basis of the concerns are refuted by the student, the Fitness to Practise Lead may recommend to the Head of School that an Investigating Officer be appointed to investigate the concern.
+6.1.
+In complex cases, or those in which you deny the factual basis giving rise to the professionalism concerns (or do not attend an initial meeting), the Fitness to Practise Lead may recommend to the Head of School that an Investigating Officer be appointed to investigate the concern.

 6.2 The Investigating Officer shall assemble all the information relevant to the case.